 Overview of punctuation and its use

 Only the punctuation provides structure and orientation.
-Thanks to it, the reader can understand what the author wants to say in his bachelor thesis or master thesis precisely.
+Thanks to it, the reader can understand what the author paper writing wants to say in his bachelor thesis or master thesis precisely.
 For the comma, there are most of the regulations in the German spelling, but also the other signs are not negligible.

 End-of-sentence sign: With a dot or a question or exclamation mark, you end a whole sentence.
 However, exclamation marks in the bachelor thesis or master thesis are to be avoided, because they stand for a certain emotionality.
 But studying is more about expressing oneself soberly and neutrally – that is, in a scientific style of writing.